 Soylent started in 2013 as a Rob Rhinehart crowdfunded experiment in food replacement.
 The name and food replacement angle attracted lots of enthusiasm, for example see what happened when I ate only Soylent for 30 days.
 Answer: farts.
 Evil ones.
 With the 2.0 version coming out in Sep 2015 as a prepackaged drink, I bought some to try it out.
-On my Friday commute I often listen to Ben Thompson and James Allworth’s Exponent podcast, and their latest episode covered disruption in the internet age.
-Drinking Soylent while listening, the two seemed (somewhat) related.
-Let me explain, finishing with my Soylent review.
+On… Continue reading My Soylent review: decent with a very annoying packaging flaw.
+Plus disruption frameworks.

 In September Apple announced the iPad Pro, which supports a keyboard cover and stylus.
 Then in October Microsoft announced their latest Surface Pro 4 and new Surface Book.
 Inevitably they were compared, with many claiming Apple copied Microsoft.
 Business Insider “Apple just admitted Microsoft is right”.
 And the Verge “Everyone is copying Microsoft’s Surface“.
 From that piece: “Apple missed… Continue reading An iPad with a keyboard is not a PC!
 Technology transitions and PCs in the Clipper ship era.

 Tomorrow is September 9, Apple’s fall event where they’ll announce their new iPhones and Apple TV.
 The new Apple TV is expected to be a large break from earlier versions, supporting an app store and providing better gaming capability.
 It’s been widely anticipated for years.
 In fact most of my posts about Apple TV date from 2013 and 2014.
 So… Continue reading Why I’m excited about the new Apple TV for gaming, movies, TV, apps, Siri

 Like many who spend a lot of time reading on the internet, I love twitter.
 It’s an invaluable source of information.
 One especially prized by journalists and infovores.
 But the product has stagnated.
 In particular casual users have struggled with it.
 One billion people have tried it (!) but only about a quarter of those stayed with the product.
-So it was no surprise when twitter announced in early June current CEO Dick Costolo would step down.
+So it… Continue reading Twitter’s Temptation: The False Allure of Anonymous Users.

 When taxi-like service Uber (order a car instantly from your smartphone) first became successful, it created a trend for copy cats.
 These companies were marketed and mocked as “Uber for X“, e.g., Uber for flowers, Uber for shopping, Uber for laundry, Uber for pizza.
 You get the idea.
 But Uber’s explosive growth had another side.
-The company fought tooth and nail, lawsuit by lawsuit, against entrenched taxi interests to expand.
-And as Google unleashes the full potential of machine learning (especially talking computers), it risks a similar battle on privacy, becoming an “Uber for lawsuits.”
-I’ve mentioned this in previous posts, but as an aside.
-It’s worth exploring in more depth.
+The company fought tooth and… Continue reading Blazing a path on machine learning and privacy, Google risks becoming “Uber for lawsuits”

 With Apple’s announcements at WWDC and Google’s announcements at Google I/O, there’s a reasonable case to be made that 2015 will be looked back on as the year we transitioned from the mobile tech era into the machine learning era.
 To be clear, that’s a huge oversimplification.
 Smartphone mobile tech is still changing rapidly (watch versus phone)… Continue reading 2015 is a transition year to the (somewhat creepy) machine learning era.
 Apple, Google, privacy and ads.